Santer-Poos III Government

-The Santer-Poos III Ministry was the government of Luxembourg between 13 July 1994 and 26 January 1995.
+The Santer-Poos III Government was the government of Luxembourg between 13 July 1994 and 26 January 1995.
 It was the third of three led by, and named after, Prime Minister Jacques Santer.
 Throughout the ministry, the Deputy Prime Minister was Jacques Poos.

 It was formed following the general election of 1994.
 It represented a coalition between Santer's Christian Social People's Party (CSV) and Poos' Luxembourg Socialist Workers' Party (LSAP), which had once more been elected the largest and second-largest parties in the legislature.

 Ministers

 Formation

 At the general election of 12 June 1994, the CSV and the LSAP remained the two strongest parties and received 21 and 17 seats respectively.
 The third-placed party, the Democratic Party, received only 12 Deputies in the new Chamber.
 The Greens (Déi Gréng GLEI/GAP) and the "action committee" ADR (Aktiounskomitee fir Demokratie a Rentegerechtegkeet) each received five representatives in the parliament.
 The CSV and LSAP decided to continue their coalition: the Santer-Poos partnership entered its third legislative period.

 The government was later reshuffled after Jacques Santer was appointed president of the European Commission on 23 January 1995.
 The European Council of heads of state and of government, in Brussels on 15 July 1994, had designated the Luxembourgish Prime Minister to this post to succeed Jacques Delors.